 I was a Volunteer with Families and Ground Zero Workers

-Three weeks before the disaster I was suppoesed to go to the military as a Naval Intelligence officer candidate.
-What I realised however is that unfortunately I can be of more service as a civilian right here in New York City.
+Three weeks before the disaster I was supposed to go to the military as a Naval Intelligence officer candidate.
+What I realized however is that unfortunately I can be of more service as a civilian right here in New York City.

 The day it happened I new I had to help.
 I went straight to Chelsea Piers.
 They called me in on Wednesday.
 To work Crisis Intervention.
 I helped in mental Health Unit in Pier 61.
 We had a small team and four rooms.
 The purpose was to debrief firefighters.

 But we used it instead for family members and friends.

 I was taking people in one by one, filling out missing person reports.
 These were then entered along with a photo into the FEMA computer list.

 I dealt mainly with friends, as family members were still at home trying to cope.
 The reports were mostly of people at Cantor Fitzgerald and Windows on the World but also That real estate company on the 80 something floors and a firefighter last heard from at 9am by his chief from the lobby at WTC.